General dissent: examining a case study of “retired officer activism”

 Accordingly, it is pretty clear that the President, beyond the many statutory authorizations, also has independent power, indeed, “obligations,” under the Constitution which may necessitate the use of the armed forces in a “serious emergency.”
 Brooks and Robinson, as well as the retired GFOs they reference, may believe that damage to 200 businesses and injuries to a dozen police officers isn’t “serious,” or question the wisdom of using a show-of-force to suppress it, but that does not make the president’s strategy unlawful.

 The ‘crisis school’ of civil-military relations

 In my view, Brooks’ and Robinson’s essay is the latest iteration of the “crisis school” of civil-military relations that emerges from time to time in American history.
 Its current manifestation is traceable to the mid-1990s, and is something of a cottage industry among academics, especially political scientists and sociologists (and some others).
 Many graduate school theses have been devoted to the subject.

-That’s not to say that discussion of military-related concerns have no place in the public forum.
-Rather, it is the how, when and why that matter.
+That’s not to say that discussions of military-related concerns have no place in the public forum.
+Rather, it is the how, when and why they matter.

 In 1992, as an active-duty officer in a professional military school, I wrote a fictional essay with the alarming (to some) title “The Origins of the American Military Coup of 2012.”
 It won an award presented by General Colin Powell and received a lot of notoriety.
 (After 28 years, it’s still downloaded more than four times a day from the Duke Law scholarship repository alone.)